darya/framework/README.md

 Otherwise just clone this repository into a directory such as `/vendor`.

-## Basic usage
+## Introduction

 ### Autoloading

-To get started you'll want to make use of a class autoloader to save you from having to manually include every class you want to use.
+To get started you'll want to make use of a class autoloader to save you from having to manually `include` every class you want to use.

 #### Composer's autoloader
 ```php